Calendar

 Greater Lehigh Valley Filmmaker Festival

-The 2024 Greater Lehigh Valley Filmmaker Festival will take place on April 27th and 28th, 2024.
+The 2025 Greater Lehigh Valley Filmmaker Festival will take place on March 22, 2025.

 During the GLVFF, the ArtsQuest Cinema Committee will present one winner with the Best in Show Award and a $500 cash prize.
 The award will be determined by a jurying panel of committee members and regional film professionals.
 A celebration for filmmakers and cinephiles alike, the evening includes screenings of all the top submissions in the Frank Banko Alehouse Cinemas.